Kiranwaghmare123/PG-DAC-Mar24/ADS/Day1/Readme.md

-# Day 1 : 100 special Programs: Basic Logic Building
+# Day 1 : 100 Special Programs Series: Recursion: Basic Logic Building

     1. Write a Java Program to find GCD of two given numbers.
     2. Write a java program to LCM of TWO given number.